 In 2009, our Executive Director, Holly Sue Hatfield decided to test the interest of the American Public regarding unnecessary deaths in third world countries Following is the Press Release:

-UTAH WOMAN TO SUBSIST ON AFRICAN CORNMEAL PRODUCT THROUGH REST OF 2009 TO RAISE AWARENESS ABOUT STARVATION IN AFRICA
+UTAH WOMAN TO SUBSIST ONLY ON AFRICAN CORNMEAL PRODUCT THROUGH REST OF 2009 TO RAISE AWARENESS ABOUT STARVATION IN AFRICA

 Lindon, Utah—A 26-year-old Utah woman has been eating nothing but ugali, Kenya’s staple food, since Oct.
 1 to raise awareness about the current famine in that African country.